JackJagt/Preview-Eyes/README.md

-# project56
 Project Buddy Bot

-Gekozen voor optie 2
+Chosen for option 2

-OPTIE 1 : ML met behulp van de teachble machine en foto's.
-Hierin staat een tflite model,
+OPTION 1 : ML using the teachble machine and pictures.
+This contains a tflite model,

-OPTIE 2: Pose detection met behulp van teachble machine.
+OPTION 2: Pose detection using teachble machine.